 Antibiotics The symptoms of some allergic conditions can increase the likelihood of localised infections.
 In particular, irritated skin caused by eczema can be vulnerable to infection, as can the nasal sinuses of people who suffer from hay fever or perennial rhinitis.
 For this reason it is important that infections are diagnosed and treated as soon as possible.

-Cromoglicate Cromoglicate works by blocking the responses of the cells that release the histamine during an allergic reaction, and can be a useful alternative to an anti-histamine in preventing allergic reactions.
+Cromoglicate works by blocking the responses of the cells that release the histamine during an allergic reaction, and can be a useful alternative to an anti-histamine in preventing allergic reactions.
 However, this treatment only works if taken before contact with the allergen, and it can take a number of weeks for the effects of the treatment to be seen.
-Cromoglicate is mostly used in eye drops, and is most beneficial in this treatment since anti-histamines do not always offer much relief from allergic eye symptoms.
+Cromoglycate is mostly used in eye drops, and is most beneficial in this treatment since anti-histamines do not always offer much relief from allergic eye symptoms.

 Anti-leukotrienes Leukotrienes are chemicals released by the immune system that cause swelling and secretion, and can cause allergy symptoms to persist.
 Anti-leukotrienes reduce inflammation and mucus production and work in a similar way to steroids, but with fewer side effects.
 These drugs have often been used as add-on treatments alongside treatments for asthma and allergic rhinitis.
 However, they are now being used more often as a first choice in treating asthma, especially in children.

 Anti-IgE drugs The IgE antibodies are the most common cause of the immune system reacting to an allergen and initiating an allergic response.
 New anti-IgE drugs are being developed, which aim to take the IgE antibodies out of circulation.
-A number of studies have been conducted using anti-IgE drugs as an add-on treatment for people with severe atopic asthma.
+A number of studies have been conducted using anti-IgE drugs as an add-on treatment for people with severe allergic asthma.
 They showed that the anti-IgE medication could allow some people to reduce, and even stop, their inhaled steroid treatments.
 Anti-IgE drugs are now licensed for the treatment of severe asthma in adults and children over 12 in the UK, but there is still a lot of work to be done to find their place in the treatment of allergic disease.

 Calcineurin inhibitors Calcineurin inhibitors are a new treatment, currently available as two creams – Tacrolimus and Pimecrolimus (also known as Protopic and Elidel) – for use on children over the age of two.
 They work by reducing the sensitivity of the immune system when the skin comes into contact with an allergen.
 In this way they reduce inflammation, primarily in the case of atopic eczema, and can lessen itching and relieve rashes associated with allergic skin conditions.